Bibhash7/Neo-Fly/README.md

 - Send emails on booking and cancel booking: 07-06-2024 ✅
 - Validate email address: 08-06-2024 ✅
 - Improved **99.6%** performace for booking and cancellation via multithreading: 10-06-2024 ✅
-- Dynamically create PDF ticket and send as an attachment upon booking.
-13-07-2024 ✅
+- Dynamically create PDF ticket and send as an attachment upon booking: 13-07-2024 ✅
+- Rate limited search flights and booking: 10-08-2024

 ### Neo4j Storage:
 Utilizes Neo4j for storing and managing the graph-based data structure, ensuring efficient data retrieval and storage.